BU-Neuromics/de_toolkit/docs/de.rst

     If you are only interested in a subset of the samples, you can still provide the whole raw count matrix and a column data table with the samples you care about.

-.. sidebar:: Tips

-    Add brackets with the name of the reference group to specify what you are comparing against.
-    For example, "counts ~ Status[control]"

 Command line interface to a canonical DESeq2_ analysis.
 To run a DESeq2 analysis on a counts matrix and accompanying column data file::